wp-plugins/fix-admin-contrast/readme.txt

 == Screenshots ==

-1. This is a comparison of the Categories page with the plugin enabled (top) and disabled (bottom).
+1. WordPress 4.0 preview, plugin enabled.
+2. WordPress 4.0 preview, plugin disabled.
-2. The login page, with the plugin enabled (left) and disabled (right).
+3. The login page, with the plugin enabled (left) and disabled (right).
-3. WordPress 3.8 preview, plugin disabled.
-4. WordPress 3.8 preview, plugin enabled.
+4. Fix Admin Contrast is still compatible with with older versions down to 2.7.

 == Changelog ==

+= 1.5.4 =
+* Improvements for WordPress 3.8 through 4.0, released 22 August 2014.
+* Fixed contrast on checkboxes.
+* Fixed editor border in comments quick edit.
+* Fixed contrast in theme details messages.

 = 1.5.3 =
 * Widgets improvement, released 8 April 2014.